tsedio/logger/docs/README.md

 ## Features

 * Colored console logging to stdout or stderr,
-* File appender, with configurable log rolling based on file size or date
+* File appender, with configurable log rolling based on file size or date,
-* Configurable log message layout/patterns
+* Configurable log message layout/patterns,
-* Different log levels for different log categories (make some parts of your app log as DEBUG, others only ERRORS, etc.)
+* Different log levels for different log categories (make some parts of your app log as DEBUG, others only ERRORS, etc.).

 Please refer to the [documentation](http://ts-log-debug.github.io) for more details.